Problems paying rent and debts

 - continue to make regular weekly payments, no matter how small they are

-What happens if rent is not paid?
+If rent is not paid

 If you find yourself in arrears, or are having problems in making your rent payments we will always be sympathetic to your position, and you should contact us for help and advice as quickly as possible.
 If you do not pay your rent, members of the customer service team will contact you by letter and/or telephone to request that you clear your arrears and remind you of your obligation to keep your payments up to date.